uavaustin/orchestra/interop-proxy/README.md

 # Getting the dependencies
 $ mix deps.get

-# Symlink the messages over (this is done for you when building the containers)
+# Copy the messages over (this is done for you when building the containers)
-$ ln -s ../common/messages lib/messages
+$ cp -R ../common/messages lib/messages

 # Running the tests with mix
 $ mix test